open-cluster-management-io/open-cluster-management-io.github.io/content/_index.md

 ### Cluster registration

-Registration of multiple clusters to a hub cluster to place them under management.
+Registration of multiple clusters to a hub cluster to place them for management.

 <--->

 ### Work distribution

-Work API that enables resources to be applied to managed clusters from a hub cluster.
+The work API that enables resources to be applied to managed clusters from a hub cluster.

 <--->